tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 <!-- month-picker -->
 {% endhighlight %}

-The `replace` property is set `true`, meaning the `<month-picker>` tags will not be in the compiled DOM, but replaced entirely by our HTML template.
+The `replace` property is set `true`, meaning the `<month-picker>` tags will not be in the compiled DOM, but replaced entirely by the HTML template.
 The default is false, which would put the templates contents within `<month-picker>` tags.

 Wiring the controller to `<month-picker>` is done with the last three properties.
 The `controller` property of the directive specifies which controller function to use.
 In this case I have included the controller function in the same file as the directive function, so it is just referenced by name.

 Angular 1.2 introduced `controllerAs`, which binds the scope to the controllers `this` reference and significantly simplifies controller design.
-The value of the `controlelrAs` in our directive definition object specifies what to call the controller when it is used in the HTML template.
+The value of the `controllerAs` in our Directive Definition Object specifies what to call the controller when it is used in the HTML template.

 Finally, we specify `bindToController` as `true`.
-This is a new feature in 1.3 that binds the scope properties we have specified to our controller, making `multi` and `monthSelectedExpression` available as properties of the controller.
-If we didn't include `bindToController`, then we would not be able to Its set to change in 1.4 to something even more useful.
+This is a new feature in 1.3 that makes the attributes specified in `scope` -- `multi` and `monthSelectedExpression` -- available as properties in the controller.
+Note that its set to [change in 1.4](https://github.com/angular/angular.js/issues/10420).

 ###4.
 A module to keep it all in
-Here is the complete module definition for the month picker component, showing the directive and controller functions previously discussed:
+Here is the module definition for the month picker component, showing how the directive and controller functions previously discussed fit in:

 {% highlight js linenos %}
  angular.module('monthPickerModule', [])